|

 Mon 28 Aug 06 17.45

-high quality publicity material.
-However as I had never read this particular
+their high quality publicity material.
+However as I had never read

-oeuvre by Nabokov of darker 'Lolita' fame, I took the precaution of
+this particular oeuvre by Nabokov of darker 'Lolita' fame, I took the

 Little Red Riding Hood